remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * messages delivered more than once
 * messages delivered out-of-order

-When you introduce a queue with a web server, we are [adding a layer of abstraction](../strategies/adding-layer-of-abstraction.md) between
+When you introduce a queue with a web server, we are [adding a layer of abstraction](../strategies/adding-layer-of-abstraction.md) between (i) the producers of the message, and (ii) the consumers of the message.
-1. the entities that produce the message (the clients that send request), and
-2. the entities that consume the message (the web server responding to the request).

-This layer of abstraction allows the producer to produce messages at its own pace, and the consumer can process messages at its own pace.
+This layer of abstraction allows the producer to produce messages _at its own pace_, and the consumer can similarly process messages _at its own pace_.

 The introduction of a queue therefore provides a **buffer**, allowing for differences in consumption rates and production rates.